matplotlib/2024-NASA-ROSES-F7/noi.md

 user-supplied data structures (supported by a current grant from NASA (ROSES-2020)).
 We anticipate that this work will be available in the main library and general use by the end of calendar year 2025.
-We propose to refactor cartopy to use the new Matplotlib implementation.
-This will both improve cartopy and serve as a reference implementation for other domains-specific libraries on how to fully utilize Matplotlib.
+We propose to refactor Cartopy to use the new Matplotlib implementation.
+This will both improve Cartopy and serve as a reference implementation for other domain-specific libraries on how to fully utilize modern data structures with Matplotlib.
+The integration with Cartopy will speed up the feedback cycle during testing of the Matplotlib data work and enable broader adoption within the community.

-Finally, we will identify, one or more NASA missions to partner with to ensure that upstream we are fully meeting their needs and that they are using the tools in an optimal way to address the science needs of their users.
+Finally, we will identify one or more NASA missions to partner with to ensure that we are fully meeting NASA mission needs and that the missions are using the tools provided to the community in an optimal way to address the science needs of their users.
+This provides a critical pathway for direct feedback from within the NASA centers.

 # Type of award